MAUD Committee: Soviet Union

-The Soviet Union received details of British research from its atomic spies Fuchs, Engelbert Broda and Cairncross.
-Lavrenty Beria, the head of the NKVD, gave a report to the General Secretary of the Communist Party of the Soviet Union, Joseph Stalin, in March 1942 that included the MAUD reports and other British documents passed by Cairncross.
+The Soviet Union received details of British research from its atomic spies Klaus Fuchs, Engelbert Broda and Cairncross.
+Lavrentiy Beria, the head of the NKVD, gave a report to the General Secretary of the Communist Party of the Soviet Union, Joseph Stalin, in March 1942 that included the MAUD reports and other British documents passed by Cairncross.
 In 1943 the NKVD obtained a copy of the final report by the MAUD Committee.
 This led Stalin to order the start of a Soviet programme, although it had very limited resources.
 Igor Kurchatov was appointed director of the nascent programme later that year.
 Six years later, on 29 August 1949, the Soviet Union tested an atomic bomb.